 In each of the following LEGO-based robotics competitions, teams typically participate in local regional events, with successful teams continuing to national and possibly international events.

-The FIRST LEGO League (FLL) is a competition organised by FIRST for middle- and high-school students (aged 9-14 in North America, 9-16 elsewhere).
-Each year in September, a new challenge is released.
-The challenge is based on a real-world scientific topic and has three parts: the Robot Game, the Project, and the FLL Core Values.
-Teams of up to ten children, with at least one adult coach (two coaches required in U.S./Canada), participate in the Challenge by programming an autonomous robot to score points on a themed playing field (Robot Game), developing a solution to a problem they have identified (Project), all guided by the FLL Core Values.
+The FIRST LEGO League (FLL) is a competition for 9-16* year olds (the age limit varies by country).
+Each year in August, a new challenge is released.
+The challenge is based on a real-world scientific topic and has three parts: the Robot Game, the Innovation Project, and the FLL Core Values.
+Teams of up to ten children, with at least one adult coach (two coaches required in U.S./Canada), participate in the Challenge by programming an autonomous robot to score points on a themed playing field (Robot Game), developing a solution to a problem they have identified (Innovation Project), all guided by the FLL Core Values.

 RoboCup Junior